-Messaging service Standards Interface Mandatory adapter FileAct in real-time mode Any Alliance Access 7.0 or 7.2 AFT or MQHA or SOAP FileAct in store-and- forward mode Any Alliance Access 7.0 or 7.2 AFT or MQHA or SOAP
+Messaging service Standards

+FileAct in real-time mode Any

+FileAct in store-and-forward mode Any

+Note

-Note If the application supports several of the previously mentioned adapters, then the vendor may provide the appropriate evidence for some or all of them during the technical validation.
+If the application supports several of the previously mentioned adapters, then the vendor may provide the appropriate evidence for some or all of them during the technical validation.
 SWIFT only publishes information for which evidence has been provided.